Import Locations from Google My Business to BrightLocal

 Set-up reporting & citation campaigns for your imported locations

-Once imported, you will see the listings in your dashboard, and can choose which ones to set up monitoring or build citations for.
+Once imported, you will see the listings in your dashboard, and can choose which ones to set up monitoring or build local citations for.

 This is a huge time saver if you have multiple locations in GMB.
 You can quickly import them, set up your tracking, and kick off a citation campaign in no time at all.
 Then you can focus on the day’s other tasks and let us take care of rest!